SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 # Resource Protection using JWT in ASP.NET Core

+JSON Web Token (JWT) bearer authentication is commonly used for securing APIs.

-This library is a supplement to ASP.NET Core Security, adding functionality that helps you use Cloud Foundry Security services such as [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) or a [UAA Server](https://github.com/cloudfoundry/uaa) for authentication and authorization using JSON Web Tokens (JWT) in ASP.NET Core web applications.
+This library is a supplement to ASP.NET Core Security's JWT Bearer library (`Microsoft.AspNetCore.Authentication.JwtBearer`), adding functionality that helps you use Cloud Foundry Security services such as [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) or [User Account and Authentication (UAA) Server](https://github.com/cloudfoundry/uaa).

-The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/latest/Security/src/AuthClient/README.md) can help you understand how to use this tool.

 General guidance on JWT is beyond the scope of this document and can be found in many other sources (for example, see [Wikipedia](https://en.wikipedia.org/wiki/JSON_Web_Token) or [JWT IO](https://jwt.io/)).
 For the documentation of the underlying Microsoft OpenID Connect library, visit [ASP.NET Core Security](https://learn.microsoft.com/aspnet/core/security).

+The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/main/Security/src/AuthClient/README.md) can help you understand how to use this tool.

 ## Usage